Ruth Greenglass: Espionage

 Julius Rosenberg became a Soviet agent, working under Alexander Feklissov.
-In September 1944, Rosenberg suggested to Feklissov that he should consider recruiting his brother-in-law, David, and his wife.
+In September 1944, Rosenberg suggested to Feklissov to consider recruiting his brother-in-law, David, and his wife.
 Feklissov met the couple and on September 21, he reported to Moscow: "They are young, intelligent, capable, and politically developed people, strongly believing in the cause of communism and wishing to do their best to help our country as much as possible.
 They are undoubtedly devoted to us (the Soviet Union)."

 David wrote to his wife, "My darling, I most certainly will be glad to be part of the community project (espionage) that Julius and his friends (the Russians) have in mind."

 After her husband was drafted and inducted into the Army in 1943, Ruth continued to visit him.
 In November 1944, she visited him in Albuquerque, New Mexico, where he was working as a machinist on the Manhattan Project at Los Alamos.
 During that visit, she asked him to forward any information on the project to his brother-in-law, Julius.

 Rosenberg trial

-When the FBI questioned him about suspected espionage activities, David agreed to confess to his own activities and to testify against Julius and Ethel Rosenberg in exchange for immunity for his wife so that she could remain at home with their two children.
+When the FBI questioned him about suspected espionage activities, David agreed to confess to his activities and to testify against Julius and Ethel Rosenberg in exchange for immunity for his wife so that she could remain at home with their two children.

-At the trial, Ruth implicated Ethel in the espionage ring by testifying that Ethel had typed up the notes that David had provided.
+At the trial, Ruth implicated Ethel in the espionage ring by testifying that Ethel had typed the notes that David had provided.
 Ruth testified that both Rosenbergs had urged her to persuade her husband to become involved in espionage.
 Ruth's testimony was crucial in securing Ethel's conviction.